yugo412/d2eb9c68a6187874c3374eb17982c548/readme.md

 - 8081 (mail client)
 - 1015 (SMTP port)

-Please make sure these port is not used by host machine to prevents conflict when building the app.
+Please ensure that these ports are not being used by the host machine, to prevent any conflicts when building the app.

 ## Application Lifecycle
 1. Bootstrap Application: